A sensory monochrome wonderland for art lovers opens.

 Dine among the art

 The NGV Gala dinner guests can expect a meal that’s both delicious and out of the ordinary.
-In 2018, Melbourne-based chef Andrew McConnell presented a modern menu that showcased the city’s culinary flare and mirrored the grandeur of the night’s art exhibition.
+This year, Executive Chef of Momofuku Seiōbo, Paul Carmichael will present a modern menu that showcases the city’s culinary flare and mirrors the grandeur of the night’s art exhibition.
 Diners are served three exquisite courses at tables set within the European historic gallery spaces, with each course celebrating local ingredients.